jared-nishikawa/after-hours/functions/misc/README.md

 `[{element} {loop} {condition}]`

-Here are a few more examples to showcase the power and flexbility of list comprehensions:
+Here are a few more examples to showcase the power and flexibility of list comprehensions:

 ```python
 # Given a list of dictionaries, extract the value associated with the key "name" in each dictionary